lakeesiv/cam-moodle-auto-login/UPDATES.md

 - You can now use your **own password manager** instead of storing it on this extension
 - Fixed so it works with the new Auth flow
 - See readmore for updated guide on how to set up
+- Updated so it works with the legacy url